Population decline: Contemporary decline by country

 The table below shows the countries that have been affected by population decline between 2010 and 2020.
 The term "population" used here is based on the de facto definition of population, which counts all residents regardless of legal status or citizenship, except for refugees not permanently settled in the country of asylum, who are generally considered part of the population of the country of origin.
 This means that population growth in this table includes net changes from immigration and emigration.
 For a table of natural population changes, see the list of countries by natural increase.

 East Asia

+China

+China's population peaked at 1.43 billion in 2021 and began declining in 2022.
+China recorded more deaths than births for the first time in 2022 with a net decrease of 850,000 and this trend continued in 2023 when deaths overnumbered births by a margin of more than 1 million and in 2024 with deaths overnumbering births by 1.4 million.

+The UN's Population Division, assuming that China's total fertility rate will rise from 1.0 in 2023 to 1.35 by 2100, projects its population to fall to 639 million by 2100, a decline of about 54%.

 Japan

 Though Japan's natural increase turned negative as early as 2005, the 2010 census result figure was slightly higher, at just above 128 million, than the 2005 census.
 Factors implicated in the puzzling figures were more Japanese returnees than expected as well as changes in the methodology of data collection.
 However, the official count put the population as of October 1, 2015, at 127.1 million, down by 947,000 or 0.7% from the previous quinquennial census.
 The gender ratio is increasingly skewed; some 106 women per 100 men live in Japan.
 In 2019, Japan's population fell by a record-breaking 276,000; if immigration is excluded from the figures, the drop would have been 487,000.
 Given the population boom of the 1950s and 1960s, the total population is still 52% above 1950 levels.